Default schema¶

 quite cumbersome.

-Instead, we can instruct DjraphQL to treat all AutoField
+Instead, we can instruct DjraphQL to treat all AutoField, OneToOneField, etc. as

 Please note there are issues with taking this approach specifically for